sogebot/sogeBot/docs/configuration/database.md

 ## SQLite3

 ?> SQLite is **default** db (if installed by zipfile), if you didn't set MySQL/MariaDB or PostgreSQL, you don't need to do anything
+!> Should be used for evaluation process only!

 1. Rename `/path/to/sogebot/.env.sqlite` or in case of GIT install `/path/to/sogebot/src/data/.env.sqlite` to `/path/to/sogebot/.env`
 2. **DON'T UPDATE ANY OTHER INFORMATIONS (LIKE MIGRATION, ENTITIES),